percona/repo-config-docs/docs/percona-release.md

 If you are running a DEB-based distribution, such as Debian or Ubuntu, use the **apt** package manager to install the `percona-release` official package:

+!!! admonition "Prerequisites"

+    In Linux distributions that rely on `dpkg`, the packages `wget`, `gnupg2`, `curl` and `lsb-release` are already installed.
+However, these packages may be missing from Docker base images.
+In this case, install them manually before running `dpkg`:

+    ```
+    sudo apt-get update
+    sudo apt-get install -y wget gnupg2 curl lsb-release
+    ```

 1. Fetch the repository package: